ton-connect/sdk/packages/sdk/README.md

 			if (tonProof) {
 				if ('proof' in tonProof) {
-                    // send proo to your backend
+                    // send proof to your backend
 					// e.g. myBackendCheckProof(tonProof.proof, wallet.account);
 					return;
 				}